giladturok/CleanCV/README.md

 1. Create a [new Overleaf project](https://www.overleaf.com/learn/how-to/Creating_a_document_in_Overleaf)
 2. Copy the `main.tex`, `cleanCV.sty`, and `publications.bib` files to your Overleaf project

-If you have Overleaf premium, you can instead use this template to create a new Github repo and sync it directly with Overleaf ([instructions](https://www.overleaf.com/learn/how-to/GitHub_Synchronization#Creating_a_new_Overleaf_project_from_a_GitHub_repository)).
+If you have Overleaf premium, you can instead use this template to create a new Github repo and then sync it directly with Overleaf ([instructions](https://www.overleaf.com/learn/how-to/GitHub_Synchronization#Creating_a_new_Overleaf_project_from_a_GitHub_repository)).

 ### Option 2: Use Locally
 1. Install Tex/LaTeX ([get LaTeX](https://www.latex-project.org/get/))
-2. Create a new Github repo by using this template
+2. Use this template to create a new Github repo
 3. Clone your new Github repo locally: `git clone https://github.com/yourusername/CleanCV.git`

 ## Philosophy

 CleanCV is built around a simple, consistent structure:

-1. \textbf{Sections:} Main content divisions (Education, Experience, etc.)
+1. **Sections:** Main content divisions (Education, Experience, etc.)
-2. \textbf{Subsections:} Optional subdivisions within sections (e.g., Posters under Talks or Peer Review under Service)
+2. **Subsections:** Optional subdivisions within sections (e.g., Posters under Talks or Peer Review under Service)
-3. \textbf{Entries:} Individual items in each section using one of two standardized commands
+3. **Entries:** Individual items in each section using one of two standardized commands

 Every entry in your CV will use one of two commands, creating a consistent visual hierarchy:

-`\cventry`: For primary entries with organization, location, role, date, and optional description (in bullet point form) `\cvitem`: For simpler entries with institution, name, and date that is often an item in a bullet-point list
+`\cventry`: For primary entries with organization, location, role, date, and optional description (in bullet point form) `\cvitem`: For simpler entries with institution, name, and date

 This consistency makes your CV both visually appealing and easy to maintain.

-## Usage Guide

 ### Basic Content Commands